-Biden slammed for appearing to look at his watch during memorial service for dead marines
+Biden slammed for appearing to look at his watch during ceremony for dead Marines

 Biden was receiving the bodies of the 13 U.S. service members killed in Kabul

-Conservatives and veterans attacked President Biden for appearing to look at his watch during a memorial service for the 13 U.S. service members killed in an ISIS-K suicide bombing near the Kabul airport in Afghanistan last week.
+Conservatives and veterans attacked President Biden for appearing to look at his watch during a ceremony for the 13 U.S. service members killed in an ISIS-K suicide bombing near the Kabul airport in Afghanistan last week.

 Biden met with the families of the troops killed in the attack, and he also attended the "dignified transfer" of the fallen troops, a military ritual of receiving the remains of those killed in foreign combat, while at Dover Air Force Base.